Fresh train strikes announced as drivers at 16 rail companies to walk out

-Train drivers at 16 rail companies to stage fresh strikes in May, Aslef announces
+Train drivers across rail companies to stage fresh strikes in May, Aslef announces

 The UK has seen almost two years of industrial action on its railways, with hundreds of millions of journeys cancelled

-Fresh travel disruption will impact rail passengers in May as train drivers at 16 rail companies will stage a new series of strikes in a bitter, long-running dispute.
+Fresh travel disruption will impact rail passengers in May as train drivers at rail companies across England will stage a new series of strikes in a bitter, long-running dispute.

 Members of the Aslef union will walk out on 7–9 May over pay, and ban overtime for six days from 6 May – the early May bank holiday Monday.

-Drivers at c2c, Greater Anglia, GTR Great Northern Thameslink, Southeastern, Southern, Gatwick Express and South Western Railway will strike on 7 May.
+Drivers at c2c, Greater Anglia, Great Northern, Thameslink, Southeastern, Southern, Gatwick Express and South Western Railway will strike on 7 May.

 On 8 May there will be strikes affecting Avanti West Coast, Chiltern Railways, CrossCountry, East Midlands Railway, Great Western Railway and West Midlands Trains.